spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 extraction region.
 Note that this is not necessarily a constant, and the value is not necessarily an integer (the data type is float).
 BACKGROUND is the measured background, scaled to the extraction width used for FLUX and SURF_BRIGHT.
-BACKGROUND will be zero if no background was subtracted in the extract_1d step.
+BACKGROUND will be zero if background subtraction is not requested.
 ERROR, SB_ERROR, BERROR, and DQ are not populated with useful values yet.